Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Serving of baked ricotta chicken lifted from the pan showing melted cheese and sauce

-Think of this ricotta chicken recipe as Chicken Parmesan meets baked lasagna.
-Juicy chicken is smothered in a creamy ricotta-Parmesan layer and then topped with melted mozzarella.
-It’s all baked in marinara so the sauce thickens into something you can spoon straight over pasta.
+This is baked ricotta chicken — juicy chicken smothered in a creamy ricotta-Parmesan layer, topped with melted mozzarella, and baked in marinara until everything comes together.
+The sauce thickens in the oven, turning into something you can spoon straight over pasta.

 Single serving of ricotta chicken on a white plate with marinara sauce and fresh basil.